AmphorProtocol/asynchronous-vault/README.md

 ### General overview:

 - The vault accept two main states: open and closed.
 When the vault is open, users can deposit and withdraw their funds.
-When the vault is closed, users can do request of deposit or request of redeem.
+When the vault is closed, funds are taken awy from the vault (farming in some positions) and users can only do request of deposit or request of redeem.
-- To help the management of the assets/shares waiting for a request and the ones that can be claimed, we used 2 extra contracts: the `PendingSilo` and the `ClaimableSilo`.
 - Those requests are processed when the owner of the vault calls the functions `settle` or `open`.
 When this functions are called, the vault will change epoch, open and process the requests by moving funds between the silos and closed the vault again for the settle function.
+- To help the management of the assets/shares waiting for a request and the ones that can be claimed, we used 2 extra contracts: the `PendingSilo` and the `ClaimableSilo`.
+These contracts are in the AsyncSyncVault.sol file.
 - Each vault will be bootstrapped in order to avoid the inflation attack.
 - AsyncSynthVault inherit from the abstract SyncSynthVault contract and implement the asynchronous deposit and redeem functions.
-- Zapper makes the swap of tokenB into tokenB and the deposit of this token B in a vault possible in one tx.
+- Zapper makes the swap of tokenA into tokenB and the deposit of this tokenB in a vault in one tx.

 ### Proxy pattern